MajoRoth/os_ex2/README.md

-## cpp map reduce implementation
+## cpp user level threads

-implementation of multiprogramming using map reduce algrotihm.
+a static library that creates and manages user-level threads.

 supported functions are